A Comparison of Creating PDF in C# Between ITextSharp and IronPDF

 Console.WriteLine("PDF created successfully!")

-Finally, we added a string text as a new Paragraph with the text "Hello!
+Finally, we added a string text as a new paragraph with the text "Hello!
 Welcome to iTextSharp.
-Created with latest iText core version 8.", and closed the document to save memory.
-The created PDF document is saved as "hello.pdf" in the specific location within the 'myfiles' PDF folder.
+Created with latest iText core version 8." and closed the document to save memory.
+The created PDF document is saved as "hello.pdf" in the specified location within the 'myfiles' folder.

 IronPDF is a comprehensive C# library that empowers developers to interact with PDFs in a versatile and efficient manner.
 Whether you're creating PDFs from scratch, converting HTML and CSS to PDF, or adding advanced features like digital signatures and watermarks, IronPDF provides a rich set of tools for all your PDF-related needs.